sofisanabria/CatCafeProject/README.md

 ### Authentication
 The staff endpoints have JWT authentication, and uses a JWT secret.
 A JWT secret is a string used to sign and verify JSON Web Tokens (JWTs).
 It's essential for ensuring that your JWTs are secure and can't be tampered with.
 When you create a JWT, you use the secret to generate a signature.
 When a user sends the JWT back, your server uses the same secret to verify the signature.
-You'll need to create a .env file with this variable set: "JWT_SECRET=".
+If you are not coming from the api-automation-training project, you'll need to delete the users DB and create a .env file with this variable set: "JWT_SECRET=".
 Use a long, random, and unpredictable string for the value.

 Using JWT Authentication also means that you'll be working with a Bearer Token that you need to send in the header whenever you want to call an endpoint.
 You can set the header in the config like this:
 ```sh